Research area

 • Currently applied processes are based on reduction with fossil carbon carriers resulting in a significant carbon footprint.

-One option to overcome the CO2-emissions problem is the utilization of hydrogen.
-However, for the moment hydrogen is still quite expensive.
-Moreover, there are currently no technologies available that allow the use of hydrogen.
-An alternative is the implementation of bio-coke which shows a similar behaviour to currently used fossil carbon carriers in many aspects and would allow an application in existing recycling technologies.
-The influence on the process caused by the much higher reactivity and different impurities must be studied, and whether and how existing treatment procedures have to be optimized needs to be defined.
-With this in mind, process optimization has to aim for the option of slag conditioning that allows for utilization in the building and construction industry, achieving a zero-waste concept.
+One way to overcome the problem of CO2 emissions is the utilization of hydrogen.
+However, for the moment hydrogen is still expensive and there is a lack of appropriate technologies to provide it.
+An alternative that can be implemented short-term is the use of CO2 neutral biochar, which shows a similar behavior to currently used fossil carbon carriers in many aspects and would allow an application in existing processes.
+Nonetheless, the influence of the significantly higher reactivity and the different impurities must be investigated.
+It is also necessary to define whether and how existing treatment procedures have to be optimized for the use of biochar.
+In this context, the possibility of slag optimization must also be considered in order to enable recycling in the construction industry and thus a zero-waste concept.

-Considering the current state of the art, for both aims – CO2-neutrality and zero-waste – short- to mid-term and long-term solutions are investigated in this project.
-Based on long-term experience in research and development in the field of zinc recycling possible solutions will be defined, modeled and tested on laboratory and pilot scale.
-Discussions with the relevant industry sectors which are part of the consortium should guarantee the applicability of the concepts developed and form the basis for pilot scale.
+Considering the current state of the art, for both aims – CO2 neutrality and zero-waste – short- to mid-term and long-term solutions are investigated in this project.
+Based on many years of experience in research and development in the field of zinc recycling, possible solutions will be developed, modeled and tested from laboratory to pilot scale.
+The fundament for this is the cooperation with industrial companies from relevant sectors that are part of the consortium.
+These companies guarantee the industrial applicability of the concepts developed.

-Converting zinc recycling processes towards CO2 neutrality and zero-waste hugely influences the applied energy carriers and their demand.
+Converting zinc recycling processes towards CO2 neutrality and zero-waste has a major impact on the the energy carriers used and their demand.
 Novel recycling processes also allow new heat integration concepts for enhancing energy efficiency by using waste heat.
 Some of them also enable on-site hydrogen production and demand-side management.
-This may help couple the processes closer to electricity markets and to use time frames with low electricity prices.
-In the general approach, those energy-related topics are addressed at an early stage since, in this phase of design, they can be solved more easily and more comprehensively compared to energy system optimizations with already given process chains.
+As a result, processes can be better coupled to the electricity markets and time frames with low electricity prices can be used.
+These energy-related topics are addressed at an early stage since, in this phase of design, they can be solved more easily and more comprehensively compared to energy system optimizations with already given process chains.